megrilz/phishing/README.md

 This is for educational purposes only.
 I used Blackeye as a phishing tool that uses ngrok.

-Commands to Install
+Commands to Install :

 git clone https://github.com/thelinuxchoice/blackeye

 cd blackeye

 bash blackeye.sh

-Make sure to disable your firewall
+Make sure to disable your firewall before

 ![image](https://user-images.githubusercontent.com/80080368/122428353-d3f7b080-cf5f-11eb-88a6-ad8928658828.png)